freeman-lab/showit/README.md

 #### `tile`

-displays many 2D / 3D images as tiles in a grid
+displays many 2D or 3D images as tiles in a grid

 ```python
 from numpy import random